BlackSaltFish/understandinges6/manuscript/12-Proxies-and-Reflection.md

 Each trap overrides some built-in behavior of JavaScript objects, allowing you to intercept and modify the behavior.
 If you still need to use the built-in behavior, then you can use the corresponding reflection API method.
 The relationship between proxies and the reflection API becomes clear when you start creating proxies, so it's best to dive in and look at some examples.

-I> The original ECMAScript 6 specification had an additional trap called `enumerate` that was designed to alter how `for-in` and `Object.keys()` enumerated properties on an object.
+> The original ECMAScript 6 specification had an additional trap called `enumerate` that was designed to alter how `for-in` and `Object.keys()` enumerated properties on an object.
 However, the `enumerate` trap was removed in ECMAScript 7 (also called ECMAScript 2016) as difficulties were discovered during implementation.
 The `enumerate` trap no longer exists in any JavaScript environment and is therefore not covered in this chapter.

 ## Creating a Simple Proxy